dominickenn/main/collated/test/dominickenn.md

     }

     /**
-     * A Model stub that always accept login request.
+     * A Model stub that always accepts a login request.
      */
     private class ModelStubLoginAccepted extends ModelStub {
         final ArrayList<User> users = new ArrayList<>();